 The best way to learn from Jeff Bezos' leadership style

-However, just reading about them won't get you very far.
+Yet, reading about Jeff Bezos' leadership style won't get you very far.
 That's why at Lighthouse, we're creating the most actionable ways for you to improve as a leader.

 Our 1:1 meeting software offers you the guidance and structure you need to adopt principles similar to what Bezos has used at Amazon.
 With Lighthouse, you'll be able to completely reorganize your 1:1 meetings and make sure you're getting the most out of them.
 They are your most valuable meeting with your team member after all.